 In Lucca during the Christmas period, there is a Christmas market with one of the most magical atmospheres in Tuscany.
 The most traditional one takes place in Piazza Napoleone with the stalls and gastronomy of street vendors and with an ice skating rink.

 Even in Arezzo, Christmas enlivens the streets of the historic center, hosting a Tyrolean market with over 25 stalls of products from northern Italy, workshops for children, the home of Santa Claus, and an ice skating rink.

 Abbadia San Salvatore

-Finally, in Abbadia San Salvatore, in the province of Siena, a series of events related to Christmas take place every year.
+Finally, in Abbadia San Salvatore, in the province of Siena, a series of events related to Christmas takes place every year.
 The night of the torches is a millenary tradition.
 In the historic center of the town on Christmas night a series of wooden piles are burned while Christmas carols are sung and typical products are tasted.

 Returning to northern Italy, and more precisely to Milan, as usual, the appointment with Christmas returns to the gardens of Porta Venezia with the Village of Wonders.
 For the Christmas holidays, the doors of the theme park dedicated to families reopen.
 Santa Claus on his sleigh, accompanied by jokey elves, a crystal castle out of fairy tales and the circus school create an enchanted scenario.
 In the heart of the city you can also stroll in search of original ideas through the streets of a typical Christmas market, which offers, in the over forty wooden chalets decorated with gnomes and elves, tasty food and wine specialties and particular Italian and European artisan products.
 Don’t miss the appointment with the traditional “Oh Bej Oh Bej” fair and the Christmas market in Piazza dei Mercanti.